OData/WebApi/_posts/2016-08-30-13-03-NavigationPropertyBindingWithComplexType.md

 In convention model builder, it will automatically traverl all property binding paths to add a binding for the navigation proeprty.

-There's an unit test that you can refer to: https://github.com/OData/WebApi/blob/OData60/OData/test/UnitTest/System.Web.OData.Test/OData/MetadataControllerTest.cs#L1070-L1114
+There's an [unit test](https://github.com/OData/WebApi/blob/OData60/OData/test/UnitTest/System.Web.OData.Test/OData/MetadataControllerTest.cs#L1070-L1114) that you can refer to.